vavrajan/TVTBIP/README.md

 * average partisanship in time (difference between positions of Democrats and Republicans).

 File [03_influential_speeches](code/analysis/03_influential_speeches.py) finds the most influential speeches for selected senators.
-The influence is measured in terms of log-likelihood ratio test statistic for testing ideal point to be zero.
+The influence is measured in terms of the log-likelihood ratio test statistic for testing whether the ideal point is zero.

-File [04_list_top_bigrams](code/analysis/04_list_top_bigrams.py) creates csv files containing top 10 terms for each topic.
+File [04_list_top_bigrams](code/analysis/04_list_top_bigrams.py) creates csv files containing the top 10 terms for each topic.
 It is based on objective topics + (-1,0,1) ideological topics:
 * `negative_10_bigrams.csv` - terms used by speaker of ideological position -1,
 * `neutral_10_bigrams.csv` - terms used by a neutral speaker (zero ideological position),